Homelessness in our Community

 The United Way opted to focus on prevention, providing timely intervention, and building a sustainable network of supportive resources.
 This approach has ensured that youth homelessness in our community becomes a treatable option, rather than a chronic one.

 The reasons youth are homeless is different from adults.
 The solutions need to also be customized to support youth.
-More information can be found in the reports:

 Youth Homelessness Review 2021